tonishka/tp/docs/DeveloperGuide.md

 Additionally, _alternative 2_ required a lot of changes to the existing implementation which would not be very helpful for executing other commands.

-### 5.3 Clear address book feature
+### 5.3 Clear all data feature
-The **clear address book** feature can be used to delete all the contacts and meetings stored by the user and to start with a new address book.
-Since deleted data cannot be recovered, the app opens a pop-up window asking for confirmation that the user wants to delete all of their stored data.
+The **clear all data** feature can be used to delete all the contacts and meetings stored by the user.
+Since deleted data cannot be recovered, the app opens a pop-up window asking for user confirmation before any data is cleared.

 The following sequence diagram shows how the clear operation works: